Tahfimul/globeEngage/README.md

 # globeEngage
 The problem that this project aims to solve is to motivate users to engage with nature through a point system.

-Currently there is a lack of an app that can encourage users to explore nature specifically for the purpose of capturing its beauty through videography, geospatial data in addition to a point system that can deliver an interactive, realtime experience as well as an encouraging factor for users to explore nature.
+Currently there is a lack of an app specifically for the purpose of capturing the beauty of nature, natural haitats, etc through videography, geospatial data in addition to a point system that can deliver an interactive, realtime experience as well as an encouraging factor for users to explore nature.

 ### Frameworks: Android and Reactjs (Possibly React Native)